-What Philosophers have always lacked is human intelligence, otherwise known as Wisdom.
-They show no awareness of the darkness and depth of the human soul.
+What Philosophers have always lacked is human intelligence.
+They show no awareness of the darkness and depth of the human self.
 Their own minds are in the realm of those infuriating schoolboys, the young Sheldons, who are brilliant at mental arithmetic and at undoing puzzles made of squiggly stiff wire, and who keep asking Why.

 Philosphers lack ‘human sensibility to human life’.
 That is a rather un-concrete term but the closest I have so far found for the mentality of Philosophy.
 I got it from the F.R.
 Leavis of many decades ago who had applied it to what literature had got; he wasn’t himself anti-Philosophy.

 Philosophers do a reductionism on human life until it isn’t human life anymore.